Golden calves and false gods

 It's easy to love people who are easy to love, but God puts people in our lives who hurt us and are difficult so that he can expose our hearts.
-When someone does something we don’t like, when we are hurt or discouraged, or when our marriage isn’t what it used to be, it is then that we find out 1) what we believe about God in the circumstance, 2) what we believe about self—our rights, goals, desires, and 3) what we believe about what is important to us.
+When someone does something we don’t like, when we are hurt or discouraged, or when our marriage isn’t what it used to be, it is then that we find out:

 Conflict, harshness, and pain exposes what is in our hearts.
 How we react reveals who rules our heart.
-Do we focus on what we think we deserve or how we were wronged and treat that person poorly or do we focus solely on pleasing God and serving and loving that person?
+Do we focus on what we think we deserve or how we were wronged?
+Do we treat that person poorly or do we focus solely on pleasing God and serving and loving that person?